NOAA-EMC/NCEPLIBS-ncio/docs/user_guide.md

     ! open existing dataset, create dataset object for reading netcdf file ! if optional error return code errcode is not specified, ! program will stop if a nonzero error code returned by the netcdf lib.
+    ! if optional flag paropen is T, dataset will
+    ! be opened for parallel access (Default F)
+    ! mpicomm (optional) is the MPI communicator to use (Default MPI_COMM_WORLD) ! ignored if paropen=F
     ! returns Dataset object.

   function create_dataset(filename, dsetin, copy_vardata, paropen, nocompress, mpicomm, errcode) result(dset)